-You will also have the opportunity to ask the doctor and your Macmillan gynaecology oncology clinical nurse specialist any questions that you have, it may help to write them down before you come to hospital.
+You will also have the opportunity to ask the doctor and your Gynaeoncology clinical nurse specialist any questions that you have, it may help to write them down before you come to hospital.

 The tests are normally arranged at a pre-operative clinic appointment 1 - 2 weeks before you are due to be admitted for surgery.